Velké Opatovice: Sights

-The Velké Opatovice Castle is the main monument.
+Velké Opatovice Castle is the main monument.
 The Baroque castle was built on the site of a Gothic fortress in 1757.
 The Art Nouveau modifications were made in 1913.
 Since 1924, it is a property of the town.
 After a fire in 1973, it was partially repaired in the late Baroque style.
 Today the castle complex houses the town hall, a cinema, and two museums.

 The Moravian Cartographic Centre is focused on historical development of cartography, especially in the Czech Republic and on geodetic and cartographic instruments and aids.
 The main exhibit is a plastic map of the lands of Moravia and Silesia with an area of 100 sqm.

 The Museum and Monument of Velké Opatovice presents historic and ethnographic collections, local industry, and works of local artists.
 It also includes the memorial hall of the sculptor Karel Otáhal, who lived here for 29 years.
 Otáhal is also the creator of a lifesize statue of Bedřich Smetana located in the castle grounds.

 The Church of Saint George was built in 1790–1791 and replaced an old Gothic church from the late 14th century.
 Its main attraction is the altar sculpture from 1951 by Karel Otáhal, depicting St. George fighting with the dragon.